 The general assumption is that we save money through tax-deferred accounts while we are working and in a higher tax bracket.
 We then withdraw the money in retirement when we are in a lower tax bracket.

 But that assumption may not be true, certainly not for everyone.

-Taxes could actually be higher by the time you retire then they are right now.
-It could happen either because tax rates are increased in the future, or because you may find yourself earning more money during retirement than you are right now.
+Taxes could actually be higher by the time you retire than they are right now.
+It could happen either because tax rates are increased in the future or because you may find yourself earning more money during retirement than you are right now.

-After all, right now you are living on paycheck, but when you retire there may be Social Security, pension income, income from retirement savings, and even some continuation of income from a job or business.
+After all, right now, you are living on a paycheck, but when you retire, there may be Social Security, pension income, income from retirement savings, and even some continuation of income from a job or business.